shervinea/cheatsheet-translation/pt/cheatsheet-machine-learning-tips-and-tricks.md

 **9. How accurate the positive predictions are**

-&#10230; Quão preciso as predições positivas são
+&#10230; Quão precisas são as predições positivas

 <br>